World Travel Awards Winner Machu Travel Peru 2025

 • Entry time: From 08:00 to 11:00, with one-hour intervals

-• Note: No access to the urban area
+• Note: No access to the archaeological sector

-The Inca Bridge, also known as the Inca Bridge, is a temporary bridge made from two tree trunks dating back to the Inca era.
+The Inca Bridge, historically engineered as a defensive checkpoint, features a path supported by two tree trunks dating back to the Inca era.
 The journey to this attraction offers visitors a short but immersive experience, immersed in nature and history.
 Besides seeing one of the emblems of Inca engineering, you can enjoy an exceptional natural setting.
 The route appeals to history and photography enthusiasts.

 Machu Picchu Entrance Ticket Prices: Route 1-D